bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 | liskillea, waterfall, near cork                    | 'near' word unnecessary                                      |
 | springvale ballymaw, waterfall, near cork city     | 'near' and 'city' words unnecessary                          |

 If we updated our normalisation function to account for all these errors, it would potentially become difficult to read.

 What we will do is split normalisation into three functions:

-- normalise county spelling mistakes i.e. dulbin => dublin
+- normalise county spelling mistakes
-- normalise county prefix spelling mistakes i.e. cointy cork => county cork
+- normalise county prefix spelling mistakes
 - normalise county name and prefix to a searchable pattern

 ### Normalise County Spelling